-The Gold Coast airport owner and operator, Queensland Airports Limited (QAL), proposed a redevelopment plan to upgrade the existing terminal facilities under a programme named LIFT (Let’s Invest for Tomorrow).
+The Gold Coast airport owner and operator, Queensland Airports Limited (QAL), proposed a redevelopment plan to upgrade the existing terminal facilities under a programme named Let’s Invest for Tomorrow (LIFT).

 Need for the terminal expansion

-In addition to enabling the airport to work more efficiently and effectively, the LIFT project creates significant economic benefits to the Gold Coast region by generating employment opportunities, stimulating economic activities and facilitating tourism.
+In addition to enabling the airport to work more efficiently and effectively, the LIFT project creates significant economic benefits for the Gold Coast region by generating employment opportunities, stimulating economic activities and facilitating tourism.

 Apron and taxiway expansion at the airport

 The apron expansion added five new Code E aircraft stands and associated taxiways.

 Stands were constructed in two stages.
 Completed in April 2018, stage one includes the development of three Code E stands and taxiway access to the parallel taxiway, while the remaining two stands and associated taxiways was completed by early 2021.

 The airport is renovated to incorporate new facilities, including a relocated taxi staging area and covered pedestrian walkways and boarding areas for coaches, mini-buses and limousines, as well as circulation roads for all ground transport.
 Two additional aircraft parking stands were also constructed.